 Yes, any set of numbers can be repeated.
 Lottery balls have no memory, they don’t remember if they got drawn last week or any other week.
-That means they have just as much chance of being drawn this week.
+That means, mathematically speaking, they have just as much chance of being drawn again this week.

-Because the chances of those numbers being drawn again are exactly the same chance as any other set of number being drawn.
+Because the chances of those numbers being drawn again are exactly the same as the chances of any other set of numbers being drawn.
 And that’s why it “never” happens.
-Not because they are now suddenly less likely, but because there are millions of other combinations just as likely to come up, it’s much more likely winning numbers won’t come up again simply because there are a hell of a lot more of them.
+Not because they are now suddenly less likely, but because there are millions of other combinations each just as likely to come up.

 So yes, any set of numbers can be repeated.
-But no, they are no more likely to be drawn again just because they have appeared before.
+But they are not more or less likely to be drawn again just because they have appeared before.

 Have Winning Lottery Numbers Ever Been Repeated?

 So has it ever happened?

 Yes, it has.
 More than you might think.

 Take the US Powerball for example, the numbers 15, 22, 24, 32, 39 and Powerball 18 were first drawn on 3rd April 1993.
 The exact same numbers were drawn again on 27th December 2000 (thanks Bruce).

 So yes, the Powerball numbers have repeated!
 Bear in mind this is for a game with extremely tough odds.
 So if it can happen for that game, it can happen for any game.